ngernest/ngernest.github.io/site/projects.md

 </div>

 - A tool for translating SQL queries into equivalent Pandas queries, implemented in Haskell.
-- I worked on implementing a parser for SQL queries using monadic parser-combinators, and verifying the correctness of the parser using QuickCheck.
+- I worked on implementing a parser for SQL queries using monadic parser combinators, and verifying the correctness of the parser using QuickCheck.
 - Joint work with [Jason Hom](https://www.linkedin.com/in/homjason), mentored by [Joe Cutler](https://www.cis.upenn.edu/~jwc/)
 - Final project for [CIS 5520](https://www.seas.upenn.edu/~cis5520/current/index.html) (Advanced Programming)